mozillascience/studyGroup/lessons/git/ci-github/lesson.md

 Automated CI services are available on GitHub through [Travis CI](https://travis-ci.org/).
 Travis is a service independent (as a company) of GitHub, however they currently only work with GitHub.
-There is the `.org` version of travis for public GitHub repos and a `.com` version for private repos.
+There is the `.org` version of Travis for public GitHub repos and a `.com` version for private repos.
 There are other CI's available on GitLab or BitBucket (services similar to GitHub).
 Through Travis, you can get your git repo and associated code/files/documents (really, any thing that is